aastha7055/WeatherApp/README.md

 ## Instructions to Run the App
 1. **Download the ZIP File:**
-   - Download the `weather-app.zip` file from the provided source.
+   - Download the `weatherApp.zip` file from the provided source.

 2. **Extract the ZIP File:**
    - Extract the contents to your desired location.